-Kimura and Ueda (2001), who use time-series data by industry from the Basic Survey on Wage Structure (Ministry of Health, Labor and Welfare), confirm the existence of DNWR in Japan when using data until 1998.
+index (CPI), however, the rate has remained negative since 1999.
+This points to the possibility that the degree of DNWR has decreased following the period analyzed.
+Kimura and Ueda (2001), who use time-series data by industry from the Basic Survey on Wage Structure (Ministry of Health, Labour and Welfare), confirm the existence of DNWR in Japan when using data until 1998.
 But they also report that the DNWR disappears when extending the period of analysis until the first quarter of 2000 using time-series data from the Monthly Labour Survey (Ministry of Health, Labour and Welfare).34

-Accordingly, an issue remaining for further research is whether the DNWR found in Kuroda and Yamamoto (2003b) persists even during periods of sustained mild deflation, as argued by Akerlof, Dickens and Perry (1996).
+Accordingly, an issue remaining for further research is whether the DNWR found in Kuroda and Yamamoto (2003b) persists even during periods of sustained mild deflation, as argued by Akerlof et al. (1996).

 Our second remark concerns the settings used for our model.
 The general equilibrium model in this paper is useful for clarifying the impact of DNWR on the unemployment rate and for debating the role monetary policy can play.
-As noted above, however, our model does not account for different types of workers such as full-time and part-time.
+As noted above, however, our model does not account for different types of workers such as full-time and part-time ones.
 As shown by Kuroda and Yamamoto (2003a, b), the extent of DNWR varies greatly with the type of nominal wage.
-Consequently, to get a more accurate handle on DNWR's impact on the unemployment rate, it is preferable to expand the model by incorporating separate labor supply/demand functions for full-time and parttime workers and then consider the substitution relationship between workers' types.
+Consequently, to get a more accurate picture of DNWR's impact on the unemployment rate, it is preferable to expand the model by incorporating separate labor supply/demand functions for full-time and part-time workers and then consider the substitution relationship between workers' types.
 Additionally, in our model, the only way firms can adjust their labor costs is by changing either nominal wages or the labor input.
-In reality, however, firms are able to adjust labor costs through a variety of means, including by modifying the seniority wage system and retirement system, eliminating annual wage accrual (teisho),35 cutting nonwage benefits, conducting job rotation within the firm (haiten), temporarily transferring employees to other firms (shukko), replacing full-time workers with parttime workers, and outsourcing.
-Considering these alternative ways to cut labor costs,
+In reality, however, firms are able to adjust labor costs through a variety of means, including by modifying the seniority wage system and retirement system, eliminating annual wage accrual (teisho),35 cutting nonwage benefits, conducting job rotation within the firm (haiten), and temporarily transferring employees to other firms (shukko).
+Considering these alternative ways to cut labor costs, the results of our simulation might overestimate the impact of DNWR on unemployment.